AddressForAll/pg_pubLib-v1/README.md

 implementating small and frequently used functions.
 Typical  "small function" are also [IMMUTABLE](https://www.postgresql.org/docs/current/xfunc-volatility.html) ones.

-## Usage
+## Usage recomendation

-Your project not need to copy all source-code of this *git* (that is the "PubLib Central-v1"), so, in general PubLib functions of your project are a subset of the PubLib-central.
+Your project not need to copy all source-code of this *git*.
+Select only the SQL files (group of functions) that your project need, maintaining it updated to be compatible with newer ones.
+If this *git* is updated, you can update also your subset of selected functions.

-Each project selects the functions it needs, maintaining it updated to be compatible with newer ones, of other projects, in the same database or same "ecosystem".
+All other projects, in the same database or same "ecosystem", will use the same function names and same *git* reference for updates.

 ## Lib Organization